 Keeping children safe is a top priority for Waldo CAP Early Childhood Program.
 All staff members, consultants, and volunteers are responsible for the active supervision, safety, and accountability of all children within the WCAP Early Childhood Program classrooms at all times.
-Active Supervision ensures
+Active Supervision ensures safety of the children in our care and our compliance with all applicable state and federal regulations including Head Start Performance Standard 1302.47 (Safety Practices).

-Rationale:
+Procedure: Rationale: